gaia-react/docs/index.md

 has_children: false
 ---

-# GAIA Framework Docs
+# GAIA React Documentation

-GAIA is a **fully comprehensive** framework for building modern React web applications.
+GAIA React is a **fully comprehensive** template for building modern React web applications.

+It is designed to be the best possible starting point for any professional React project.

 It comes with **EVERYTHING** you need, fully configured and ready to go.